microsoft/reverse-proxy/docs/docfx/articles/middleware.md

 Middleware can wrap the call to `await next()` in a try/catch block to handle exceptions from later components.

-The proxy logic at the end of the pipeline ([IHttpProxy](direct-proxying.md)) does not throw exceptions for common request proxy errors.
-These are captured and reported in the [IProxyErrorFeature](xref:Yarp.ReverseProxy.Proxy.IProxyErrorFeature) available from `HttpContext.Features` or the `HttpContext.GetProxyErrorFeature()` extension method.
+The proxy logic at the end of the pipeline ([IHttpForwarder](direct-forwarding.md)) does not throw exceptions for common request proxy errors.
+These are captured and reported in the [IForwarderErrorFeature](xref:Yarp.ReverseProxy.Forwarder.IForwarderErrorFeature) available from `HttpContext.Features` or the `HttpContext.GetForwarderErrorFeature()` extension method.

 ```C#
 proxyPipeline.Use(async (context, next) =>